rvnminers-A-and-N/meowcoincore-lib/CONTRIBUTING.md

-Contributing to Ravencore
+Contributing to Meowcoincore
 =======

-We're working hard to make *ravencore* the most powerful JavaScript library for working with Ravencoin.
-Our goal is to have *ravencore* be a library that can be used by anyone interested in Ravencoin, and to level expertise differences with great design and documentation.
+We're working hard to make *meowcoincore* the most powerful JavaScript library for working with Meowcoincoin.
+Our goal is to have *meowcoincore* be a library that can be used by anyone interested in Meowcoincoin, and to level expertise differences with great design and documentation.

 ## Community